vivekbharatha/opencv-realtime/README.md

 # opencv-realtime
-Learning opencv library with realtime usecase
+Learning opencv library with realtime use case